darius/traitor/laplace-essay-on-probabilities.md

 the number of possible events will not change, nor will the number of events favorable to the extraction of black balls; only, you will pull from the urn two balls at once; hence the probability of producing a black ball will be the same as at first.
-But then you have the case of urn B, with the sole difference that the three balls of this urn be replaced by three pairs of balls invariably bound.
+But then you clearly have the case of urn B, with the sole difference that the three balls of this urn be replaced by three pairs of balls invariably bound.